-So there you have it, a good first episode which introduces us to the characters and establishes their personalities, sets up the major storyline of the season (re: Sophie’s conflict with Bella) and ends on a dramatic cliffhanger.
+So there you have it, a good first episode that introduces us to the characters and establishes their personalities sets up the major storyline of the season (re: Sophie’s conflict with Bella), and ends on a dramatic cliffhanger.
 Plus, we get several hot sex scenes.

-There’s an opening scene between Sophie and Rick, but it’s there to establish how Sophie isn’t very satisfied in this relationship, so it’s not very erotic.
-The sex is fort of mechanical and Rick cums before Sophie has a chance to.
-Afterward she hands him some tissues to take off and dispose of the condom while she take a shower, during which she masturbates to get herself off.
+There’s an opening scene between Sophie and Rick, but it’s there to establish how Sophie isn’t very satisfied with this relationship, so it’s not very erotic.
+The sex is sort of mechanical and Rick cums before Sophie has a chance to.
+Afterward she hands him some tissues to take off and dispose of the condom while she takes a shower, during which she masturbates to get herself off.
 That’s the hotter scene.
 When the private jet gets stalled at takeoff, Bella and Cassia pass the time by having sex with each other, in a hot lesbian scene that makes the whole episode worth watching by itself.
-There is also a scene were after her photoshoot (in which she appears naked in several suggestive poses with Justine Joli), Bella accepts a ride from Tom (Gunner Wright), the man who owned the mansion that it was shot in.
-At Bella’s suggestion they pull over to a secluded side of the rode and, well, they don’t have full sex, but Belle has Tom use his fingers on her to get off.
-And there’s a scene Maya seduces the manager of the coffee shop (whose character, played by Todd Tetreault, is unnamed in the episode and simply listed as “Coffee Shop Manager” in the credits) in his office.
+There is also a scene where after her photoshoot (in which she appears naked in several suggestive poses with Justine Joli), Bella accepts a ride from Tom (Gunner Wright), the man who owned the mansion that it was shot in.
+At Bella’s suggestion, they pull over to a secluded side of the road and, well, they don’t have full sex, but Belle has Tom use his fingers on her to get off.
+And there’s a scene where Maya seduces the manager of the coffee shop (whose character, played by Todd Tetreault, is unnamed in the episode and simply listed as “Coffee Shop Manager” in the credits) in his office.

 Great episode, with beautiful women playing multi-dimensional characters, and hot sex scenes.
 Chacebook rating: 5 sTARS